All news

 Antoine Cornic: "Knowing how to go the whole way and realise your ambitions"

-SKIPPERS' SAYINGS (5/40).
+THE SKIPPERS SAID (5/40).
 After his first participation in the Mini Transat in 2001, Antoine Cornic set about establishing a project for the 2004-2005 Vendée Globe.

 LORIENT, FRANCE - SEPTEMBER 2, 2024 : Human Immobilier skipper Antoine Cornic (FRA) is pictured on September 2, 2024 in Lorient, France - Photo by Bastien Hebras